See Spot Go

 I’m not quitting, of course.
 Not this time.
 I’ve long ago reconciled myself to the fact that something is wrong, deep at its core, with the art world.
 It is depressing to think of this moment in time, with more per capita wealth than ever before in history, and to ask what we have to show for it, what will future generations think of us?

 It is gratifying to hear David Hockney pushing back.
-It is gratifying to see reviews in major publications finally coming to grips with the cancer which they themselves have spread.
+It is gratifying to see reviews in major publications finally coming to grips with the cancer that they themselves have spread.

 I’m not quitting.
 In fact, I’m more determined than ever.